nigini/SWEng/offers/CSE403-SP23/teams.md

 ## Yadi's Nonexistent Project

-This is the description for my (Yadi's) nonexistent project Our code can be found on [GitHub](https://github.com/yadiw/blabla)!
+This is the description for my (Yadi's) nonexistent project.
+Our code can be found on [GitHub](https://github.com/yadiw/blabla)!

 ### Who we are